Lucius Nonius Calpurnius Torquatus Asprenas (suffect consul): Career

 The cursus honorum of Asprenas is known from an inscription found at Lepcis Magna, which identifies him as the grandson of Lucius Nonius Asprenas, consul in AD 6 and three-time proconsular governor of Africa.
-The earliest office he is known to have held was as one of the tresviri monetalis, most likely in his teens.
+The earliest office Asprenas is known to have held was as one of the tresviri monetalis, most likely in his teens.
 This was the most prestigious of the four boards that comprise the vigintiviri; assignment to this board was usually allocated to patricians or favored individuals.
 Also in his teens he was co-opted into the Salii Palatini, a collegium comprising 12 patrician youths.
 These appointments were followed at the age of 25 by his appointment as quaestor to the emperor; because the emperor is not named, Valerie Maxfield suggests he held this magistracy during the reign of Nero.
 Upon completion of this traditional Republican magistracy Asprenas would be enrolled in the Senate.
 He is also attested as one of the sevir equitum Romanorum of the annual review of the equites at Rome.

 For unknown reasons this inscription records that Asprenas received dona militaria at this point, but the amount—comprising five coronae, eight hastae and four vexilla awarded to a man who held only the rank of quaestor—is unusual.
 Maxfield opines that these decorations were awarded for distinction in battle, but for suppression of civil conflict, specifically for a possible role suppressing the Pisonian conspiracy.
 Following this he became praetor peregrinus, responsible for overseeing lawsuits at Rome involving non-citizens.
 Once Asprenas had completed his duties as praetor, he was eligible to hold a number of important responsibilities.

-The inscription from Lepcis Magna then notes he was governor of Galatia, Paphlagonia, Pamphylia, and Pisidia; according to Tacitus he held this appointment in the year 69.
+The inscription from Lepcis Magna then notes he was governor of the combined province of Galatia, Paphlagonia, Pamphylia, and Pisidia; according to Tacitus he held this appointment in the year 69.
 His consulship followed.
 This inscription also attests that he became one of the septemviri epulones after his consulship.
 We also know he was proconsular governor of Africa, which Werner Eck has dated to 82/83.
 During this consulship, Nonius Asprenas became the patron of Lepcis Magna, as attested by this inscription.